5 Yoga Classes in Bangkok

 Angel Yoga Club is located on Rambuttri Road, opposite the Pizza Company Khao San Road, on the 4th floor of Angela Beauty and Spa.
 It offers some of the cheapest yoga classes in the city, starting at 99 baht.
 Classes are held every day except Fridays and last an hour, and include ashtanga, patanjali and beginner yoga classes.
 The mirror lined studio is rather small but well lit and clean, and they have spare yoga mats if you do not have your own.
 As well as offering the cheapest indoor yoga classes in Bangkok Angel Yoga Club also offers Bollywood Indian dancing, which has become increasingly popular in the past few years.
 It is a fun, entertaining way to do some exercise, and even if you are a beginner you’ll be swaying your hips with the best of them by the end of an hour’s session.

-- Opening Hours: Monday – Thursday and Saturday -Sunday
+- Open: Monday – Thursday and Saturday -Sunday

 - Price Range: Starts 99 Baht